Fox-ML-infrastructure/Fox-v1-infra/STATUS_DEBUGGING.md

 **Next Steps:**
 - ✅ **DONE**: Added full stack trace logging (`logger.exception`) to identify exact line causing the error
-- Fix the unpacking error in `quantile_lightgbm_trainer.py` (once stack trace shows the exact location)
+- ✅ **FIXED**: Updated `_record_validation` callback to use indexing instead of unpacking (handles 4 or 5-tuple from modern LightGBM)
-- Consider temporarily disabling Huber fallback to force hard failure until quantile is fixed
+- ⏳ **TODO**: Test quantile training to verify it works without falling back to Huber
-- Verify LightGBM version compatibility with return value signatures
+- ⏳ **TODO**: Consider temporarily disabling Huber fallback to force hard failure if quantile still has issues

 ---